 Liquidity

-The enforcement action by SEC has impacted liquidity and market depth associated with Binance.US.
-As of June 15, 2023, the U.S.-based exchange is ranked 32 in terms of spot trading liquidity, with an average score of 532.
+The SEC’s enforcement action has impacted liquidity and market depth associated with Binance.US.
+As of December 2024, the US-based exchange is ranked 23rd in terms of spot trading liquidity, according to CoinMarketCap.

-Binance does support more liquidity, enabling faster transactions and trades, something which is important for the world’s biggest cryptocurrency exchange.
-It is still hanging onto the first rank in terms of spot exchange liquidity, with an average score of 885 as of June 15, 2023.
+Liquidity is the ability of an exchange to sustain large orders without impacting the price of the concerned assets.
+Binance supports more liquidity, enabling faster transactions and trades, which is important for the world’s biggest cryptocurrency exchange.
+It holds the first rank in terms of spot exchange liquidity.

 Supported countries

-While, theoretically, U.K. users are still able to fully use the platform, responding to the ruling, a number of U.K. banks, including Barclays and HSBC, have since banned their customers from depositing into Binance.
+Meanwhile, theoretically, U.K. users are still able to use the platform.
+However, a number of U.K. banks, including Barclays and HSBC, have banned their customers from depositing into Binance.

 Users must face such restrictions when using Binance.
 Among countries to crack down on the company are Hong Kong, Malaysia, and Lithuania.
 However, many countries do have full use of Binance, and these countries present opportunities for growth in these areas for the future.